0xAX/linux-insides/SyncPrim/sync-1.md

 Introduction
 --------------------------------------------------------------------------------

-This part opens new chapter in the [linux-insides](http://0xax.gitbooks.io/linux-insides/content/) book.
+This part opens a new chapter in the [linux-insides](http://0xax.gitbooks.io/linux-insides/content/) book.
 Timers and time management related stuff was described in the previous [chapter](https://0xax.gitbooks.io/linux-insides/content/Timers/index.html).
 Now time to go next.
 As you may understand from the part's title, this chapter will describe [synchronization](https://en.wikipedia.org/wiki/Synchronization_%28computer_science%29) primitives in the Linux kernel.

 As always, before we will consider something synchronization related, we will try to know what is `synchronization primitive` in general.
-Actually, synchronization primitive is a software mechanism which provides ability to two or more [parallel](https://en.wikipedia.org/wiki/Parallel_computing) processes or threads to not execute simultaneously on the same segment of a code.
-For example let's look on the following piece of code:
+Actually, synchronization primitive is a software mechanism which provides the ability to two or more [parallel](https://en.wikipedia.org/wiki/Parallel_computing) processes or threads to not execute simultaneously on the same segment of a code.
+For example, let's look on the following piece of code:

 ```C
 mutex_lock(&clocksource_mutex);